-I’m a public speaking coach, and I know that for a lot of people, including those you think look cool and composed on stage, the thought of public speaking creates a surge in anxiety levels.
+I’m a public speaking coach, and I know that for a lot of people (including those you think look cool and composed on stage) the thought of public speaking creates a surge in anxiety levels.
 That anxious feeling is daunting because the out-of-control emotional rollercoaster usually overrides logic.
 Learning how to calm yourself down before a speech or presentation is an essential skill.

 Presentation anxiety is an issue that clients often reach out to me for because having the ability to deliver presentations and communicate confidently is a skill that’s in high demand.
 It’s important that their ideas are heard.
 Direct reports look for strong public speaking and communication skills in their teams because it’s crucial to organizations that persuade and influence others without worrying they’ll be racked with anxiety.